-My previous employer, IBM, has marked my last working day in IBM as the 28th of November, although it was listed as the 28th of October in my EPF portal.
+My previous employer, IBM, marked my last working day as the 28th of November, although it was listed as the 28th of October in my EPF portal.
 They initially recorded my experience end date as the 28th of November, but I had them correct it, and I have received the updated document.
 However, they have not made any changes in the PF portal.

 What should I do?